two-hundred/celerity-docs/docs/applications/architectures.md

 This includes applications that provide HTTP APIs, WebSocket APIs, pub/sub message handling, queue message handling, workflows, scheduled event triggers and responding to cloud service events.

-You can also define core infrastructure resources including databases, storage, queues, pub/sub, secret stores and network resources for your application.
+You can also define core infrastructure resources including databases, storage, queues, pub/sub, secret/configuration stores and network resources for your application.

 ## HTTP APIs